Create an Airwallex account today

 KiwiBank

-This is an online account that doesn't have a physical card, so withdrawals aren't available.
-Users can instead transfer the money to another type of KiwiBank account free of charge and withdraw it.
+This is an online account and it doesn't come with a physical card, so withdrawals aren't available.
+Instead, users can transfer the money to another type of KiwiBank account for free and withdraw it from there.

-Cost: No monthly fee and free electronic transfers to KiwiBank accounts in the same name.
+No monthly fee and free electronic transfers to KiwiBank accounts in the same name.
 International payments from an overseas account cost $12 per transaction.
-Sending money internationally costs $20 per online transaction or $25 per in-person transaction.
+Sending international payments online costs from NZ$10–$20 depending on whether you choose shared (SHA) or ‘OUR’ fees, and NZ$25–$35 when you send via a branch or email.⁴

 Benefits